 In other words, healthy people should be "sent" around to see if after receiving this experimental vaccine they become infected or not.

 There are four "ready-made" vaccines.

 Professor Henderson said there are four potential SARS / MERS vaccines undergoing clinical trials.
 So far they have been found safe, but their effectiveness was not complete at this stage.

 So for now, we don't rely on a coronavirus vaccine.
 We rely on ourselves.

 For now, it's just a battle of nerves, with focused measures on the flattening of the infection curve.
-Whether it's for an antiviral, for "natural death" or after a coronavirus vaccine, when this pandemic eventually passes, hopefully there will be a nice reminder.
+Whether it's for an antiviral, whether it's from "natural death" or after a coronavirus vaccine, when this pandemic finally passes, hopefully there is a nice reminder.
 A nice reminder, yes, for future governments: to always be ready for the omnipresent threat of unknown infectious diseases.

 "This epidemic will eventually run out and, as history shows, people's memories of the scale and difficulties posed by the current epidemic will gradually fade.", said Professor Henderson.